Topological Recursion Relations on $\bar{\cal M}_{3,2}$: Comparison with known universal equations

+This equation has level of descendant equal to $3$.
+There are other genus-3 universal equations proved in \cite{KL} and \cite{LP}.
+The levels of descendant for genus-3 equations in \cite{LP} are at least $6$, therefore these equations can not be used to derive the equation in Theorem~\ref{thm:g3T2Ta2}.
+The top order terms of genus-3 equation in \cite{KL} has the form

+The highest power of $T$ involved in this equation is $3$ while the highest power of $T$ applied to each individual vector in equation \eqref{eqn:g3unitop} is $2$.
+Therefore the genus-3 equation in Theorem~\ref{thm:g3T2Ta2} can not be derived from the genus-3 equation in \cite{KL}.

+On the other hand, it turns out that the genus-$3$ topological recursion relation in \cite{KL} can be derived using Theorem~\ref{thm:g3T2Ta2}.
+To see this, we first observe that

 is the dilaton vector field (cf. \cite{L1} for a proof of this fact).
 Applying Theorem~\ref{thm:g3T2Ta2} for $\vw_1 = T(\vw)$ and $\vw_2 = \vs$, then getting rid of the string and dilaton vector fields by using the string and dilaton equations, we can obtain the main result of \cite{KL}.
-Note that in this derivation, we also don't need Proposition~\ref{pro:g2uni} since we can prove
+Note that in this derivation, we can also use equation \eqref{eqn:g3T2T_with_a2} instead of Theorem~\ref{thm:g3T2Ta2}.
+In fact we can prove

 directly using the string and dilaton equations.
+Therefore equation \eqref{eqn:g3T2T_with_a2} and Theorem~\ref{thm:g3T2Ta2} give the same result for this special case.
 The proofs of these facts are quite long and are omitted here.